NethServer/docs/administrator-manual/en/tlspolicy.rst

 Policy 2018-06-21
 -----------------

-This policy fixes the previous one, ``2018-03-30`` by adding support to ECC certificates.
+This policy extends ``2018-03-30`` by adding the support for ECC certificates.

 Policy 2018-03-30
 -----------------